 Since there are no moving parts to a commercial solar LED lighting or solar power system, maintenance is easy and doesn’t need to be performed often.
 However, even if your system is at a slope, the buildup of dirt and debris can still accumulate on the solar panels.
 There are a few things to do once a year to ensure the system runs at peak performance year after year.

 Clean the Solar Panels

-While you are there working on cleaning the panels, this is a great time to check all connections for any problems such as chewed wires or conduit, inspect the light fixture (if there is one) for any problems from weather, vandalism or wildlife, and make any replacement or repairs as needed.
-This is also a great time to replace the batteries if it has been between five and seven years.
+While you are there working on cleaning the panels, this is a great time to check all connections for any problems, such as chewed wires or conduit, and inspect the light fixture (if there is one) for any problems from weather, vandalism, or wildlife, and make any necessary replacements or repairs.
+Regular maintenance is crucial to ensure the longevity and optimal performance of your solar power system.

-That is all there is to cleaning and maintaining your solar light or power system.
+That is all to cleaning and maintaining your solar light or power system.
 If you discover any issues, you can contact the manufacturer to troubleshoot the system further or purchase replacement parts.
 You can also check out our quick and easy troubleshooting guide for more information on any issues you may come across.